 Before joining The Abraaj Group, he was an independent consultant to private equity firms and their portfolio companies.
 He previously worked at PepsiCo as Senior Vice President of Corporate Strategy and Development and a member of the firm's Executive Management Committee.
-He was also Chief Financial Officer of PepsiCo Americas Foods.
-He was also a Board Member of PepsiCo Americas.
+He was also Chief Financial Officer of PepsiCo Americas Foods and a Board Member of PepsiCo Americas.
 Prior to PepsiCo, he spent 15 years with Boston Consulting Group, where his last role was Senior Partner and Managing Director in New York.

 Mr. Hamid has undergraduate degrees from the California Institute of Technology and Occidental College in the US.
 He holds an MBA from the Wharton School, University of Pennsylvania and an Honorary Doctorate in Humane Letters from Occidental College.

 Waqar Siddique is responsible for risk management across The Abraaj Group and is represented on the Boards of several portfolio companies.
 He is a Board Director of The Abraaj Group and Chair of the Group’s Risk and Compliance Committee.

 Mr Siddique serves on the Board of Governors of the Institute of Business Administration in Karachi, as well as IMD's Executive Education Advisory Council.
 He is a Trustee for the Aman Foundation, a not-for-profit organization established by Arif Naqvi.